Laplace's formula: an approach by nonstandard analysis: Introduction

+The preceding discussion is heuristic and is not a proof, although it captures the main idea.
+Its principal defects are the ambiguous use of $n$ as both an infinitely large and an ordinary large natural number, and the unspecified size of $\varepsilon$.
+In a standard proof, these points must be replaced by a careful control of limiting processes, as in \cite{Polya-and-Szego-1}; the resulting argument can be rather difficult to follow.

+Nonstandard analysis provides a rigorous way to preserve the intuitive structure of the preceding argument without introducing these technical complications.
+Within NSA one may work directly with \emph{infinitely large natural numbers} and \emph{infinitesimal real numbers}; although these notions may appear paradoxical at first, they are well defined in the nonstandard framework.

+In this note we prove Laplace's formula by NSA, following the outline just described.
+The proof uses only elementary NSA and basic calculus; in particular, no delicate limit argument or Big-O notation is required.

+Section \ref{sec:statement-and-the-proof} contains the precise statement and proof of Laplace's formula.
+Section \ref{sec:generalization} gives a generalization and its proof.

-In what follows, basic familiarity with Nelson's IST (Internal Set Theory \cite{Nelson1977}) is supposed.
-However, the reader with some knowledge on (ordinary) nonstandard analysis would follow the argument with little effort.
+In what follows we assume basic familiarity with Nelson's Internal Set Theory (IST) \cite{Nelson1977}.
+Readers familiar with another standard framework for nonstandard analysis should nevertheless be able to follow the argument without difficulty.